Q. What does “two-way dual language” mean?

 Q. What is the process for enrolling our child?

-Families with children entering kindergarten will have the opportunity to enroll in DLBE @ MKES upon registration.
+Families with children entering kindergarten have the opportunity to enroll in DLBE @ MKES upon registration.
 Should interest exceed capacity, there will be a lottery, as outlined in board policy.

 Families registering children in BCSD after kindergarten may indicate their interest in DLBE upon registration.
 Requests will be considered on a case-by-case basis by the Director and Principal.